How to Run a Basketball Practice

 Time to read 9 min

 As our Hoopsking family expands both on our web page and on social media, we notice that there are so many young coaches who are new to the profession.
-One of the most common questions that are asked are the ones that are related to how to run a basketball practice at certain points in the development process, both on the start with the youth or later, as the team translates from one age category to another.
+One of the most common questions that are asked is the ones that are related to how to run a basketball practice at certain points in the development process, both at the start with the youth or later, as the team translates from one age category to another.

 It is not easy to assemble a good basketball practice program, nor it is simple to implement it in a particular group because of its composition in terms of development.
 We all know that in every team we have kids that are more skilled and talented than the others, so not every drill will have the same impact on each and every one of them.

 The goal of every practice, neglecting the age group, is to make a good impact on the basketball skills of a player, followed by the lecturing about basketball tactics and learning how to play the game the right way and what are those much talked about "good decisions" to make, and at the end, the scrimmage, some "free play" where your players will have a chance to put both their skills and knowledge to the test and learn from the experience.

 If one possesses the ability to pass and to catch the ball, he can participate in a game of basketball.
 Basketball, in its primordial form, was a game where the players were supposed to pass the ball one to another until one of the players managed to be as close as possible to the basket.
 While you can practice the passing mechanics, and learn to scan the court and look for an open man, we lack the drills that can really improve players' ability to make good assists.
 The ability to see and predict the movement of players and to throw the ball in the crowd that is eventually going to put another player in a position to be alone under the rim is a mere thing of pure talent.